For precise ideas and inspiration on what to do, please read our other article Passive income ideas.

 - What are you good at?
 What are you passionate about?
 Take a quick inventory, and research the ways others have used those skills to build income streams.

-- Weigh your time, money and effort availability
+- Weigh your time, money, effort readiness, and availability

 - Do you have more time than money to set up passive income activities?
 Have you already saved and are you ready to invest?